"NOT JUST ANOTHER DAY"

 In 2015, Lionel Tate was one of the 141,880 Black Americans arrested for marijuana possession.
 Facing a felony conviction, homelessness, and crippling debt, he strives to rebuild his life with his family, but all Black Americans remain at risk of unequal criminalization from marijuana laws in our country.
 Meanwhile, legal cannabis is sold medicinally and recreationally across the country and has boomed into a multi-billion dollar industry.

-Not Just Another Day was officially selected to play at a handful of festivals in 2021, including the San Luis Obispo International Film Festival, Sonoma International Film Festival, it won the award for Best Editing at the Oregon Documentary Film, and It won the award for Best Short Documentary at Deep in the Heart Film Festival.
-The film will be playing at the Lost River Film Fest on Sept 11 and at the Tallgrass Film Festival on Oct 20-24.
+Not Just Another Day was officially selected to play more than 10 festivals, including the San Luis Obispo International Film Festival, Sonoma International Film Festival, it won the award for Best Editing at the Oregon Documentary Film, and It won the award for Best Short Documentary at Deep in the Heart Film Festival and Lost River Film Festival.

-Not Just Another Day got a write up in this Forbes Article and includes an in depth interview of the creators.
+Not Just Another Day got a write up in this Forbes Article, which includes an in depth interview of the creators.
 The article covers the inspiration for making the film, the profound message of the story and an expose on the two sides of legal cannabis.

 Our World Premiere was a success!
 We hosted in-person and virtual event on March 13th to celebrate the film and spread the message of the injustices around cannabis possession arrests.
 The event involved a screening of the film, a speaker panel and a vegan soul food dinner catered by Chef Lionel Tate (subject of the documentary).
 All proceeds from the event went to Chef Tate to help grow his catering business!